Towns

 [edit]Unlike in Wyoming, where the mountains suddenly spring up out of the plains, in Alberta there is a wide area of transition.
 As a landform, the Foothills are an elongated wedge (a bit like an icicle) extending along the eastern flank of the Rockies.
 The foothills-as-landform extend south into the Calgary Region and even (as a thin ridge of hills) into Southern Alberta, but there the transition from plains to mountains is much more abrupt.
 This guide covers the Foothills in Central Alberta, where the hills are wide enough to form a distinct region with its own character.
 There are also foothills in large parts of Northern British Columbia but without much of a tourism infrastructure there unless you stick to the Alaska Highway.

-This is region that mixes strict wildlife preserves, minimally-developed wildland parks, highly trafficked recreation areas, and even some industrial development.
+This is a region that mixes strict wildlife preserves, minimally-developed wildland parks, highly trafficked recreation areas, and even some industrial development.

 Get in and around